cecid/hermes-docs/docs/source/web_service_usage_guide.rst

 .. image:: /_static/images/web_service/ebms-partnership-xml.png

 The mandatory elements are necessary to construct a SOAP message according to the WSDL.
-For more information, please read the article about :doc:`ebms_partnership`.
+For more information, please read the article :doc:`ebms_partnership`.

 Once you have configured these parameters correctly, the program can be executed.
 A message id will be displayed if the program has successfully executed.

 Here is sample output from the program:

 .. image:: /_static/images/web_service/ebms-send-screen.png

-ebMS History Query
+ebMS history query
 ^^^^^^^^^^^^^^^^^^

 :program:`ebms-history` demonstrates the use of the message history web service (:program:`msg-history`) in the ebMS plugin.
 There are several criteria defined for message history queries.
-By passing these criteria to Hermes 2 through SOAP messages, you can retrieve your target results.
+By passing these criteria to Hermes 2 through SOAP messages, the target results can be retrieved.

 The message history service endpoint is :samp:`http://{<HOST>}:{<PORT>}/corvus/httpd/msg_history`.

-The required elements in a SOAP Request are as follows:
+The required elements in a SOAP request are as follows:

 .. code-block:: xml